Retire in Belgium

 When we asked people living in Belgium about club and activities where newcomers can meet others, they responded:

 "Expats in Belgium often join clubs and activities such as language classes, sports teams, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending networking events.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests.
-This can be a great way to connect with other expats and locals in Belgium," said a person in Belgium.
+This can be a great way to connect with other expats and locals in Belgium," explained a retiree in Belgium.

 What is life like in Belgium?